XiaoouPan/FarmTest/README.md

 library(FarmTest)
 ```

-## Getting help

-Help on the functions can be accessed by typing `?`, followed by function name at the R command prompt.

-For example, `?farm.test` will present a detailed documentation with inputs, outputs and examples of the function `farm.test`.

 ## Common error messages

 The package `FarmTest` is implemented in `Rcpp` and `RcppArmadillo`, so the following error messages might appear when you first install it (we'll keep updating common error messages with feedback from users):